 I have published in English and Portuguese and wrote the first major review of Cape Verde’s annual International Mindelact Theatre Festival which was featured in Theatre Journal.
 Recent articles include “Enacting Political Theory and Reclaiming Roots for Crioulo Performance” in the Journal of Cape Verdean Studies and the essay “Black Theater and White Walls: Performing in and with a Museum,” in Accelerate: Access and Inclusion at the Tang Teaching Museum.
 “Crioulo Shakespeareano and the Creolizing of King Lear” appears in African Theatre 12: Shakespeare in & out of Africa.
 My co-translation (with Christina S. McMahon) of Alone Onstage (Sozinha no Palco) is featured in the journal Moving Worlds.
 It is the first English-language publication of a play by Mário Lúcio Sousa, Cape Verde’s former Culture of Minister and celebrated playwright/musician.

 I hold a Ph.D. from Tufts University and M.A. from Emerson College and I regularly present at national and international conferences.
-I serve on the board for the Black Theatre Association and am a member of the Association for Theater in Higher Education (ATHE), Black Theatre Network (BTN), American Society for Theatre Research (ASTR) and International Federation for Theatre Research (IFTR).
+Current leadership roles include serving as Vice-President/President elect for the Black Theatre Association, member of the Governing Council of ATHE (Association for Theatre in Higher Education), and board member of The Orchard Project, a preeminent artistic development laboratory and accelerator for new works.
+I am a member of the Association for Theater in Higher Education (ATHE), Black Theatre Network (BTN), American Society for Theatre Research (ASTR) and International Federation for Theatre Research (IFTR).

 *The photograph above features productions that premiered at the Mindelact Theatre Festival on the island of São Vicente, Cape Verde Islands.